What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 How Much Does a Chimney Pot Cover Cost?

 The average cost of installing a chimney pot is $650 to $3,000.
-This includes the cost of labor which is around $300 to $500 on average but varies from state to state.
+This includes the cost of labor, which is around $300 to $500 on average but varies from state to state.

 The cost of a chimney pot depends upon the material used.
 For example, a copper pot will cost more than a metal pot.

 You can save on the cost of labor by doing a DIY installation.
-But taking a task upon yourself is not only a hassle but also dangerous.
+But taking the task upon yourself is a hassle and could be dangerous.
 You can hurt yourself during the process or damage your chimney.
 It’s also possible that you cannot install the pot properly.
 This can result in chimney leaks, clogging and even lead to chimney fires.
+Therefore, hiring a professional chimney sweeper to install your chimney pot is better.

 The Takeaway